romkedehaan/romke/_site/README.md

 When thinking about the future people tend to just react to trends and focus on what they are missing.
 I need a website.
 I need social media strategy.
 I should buy some bitcoin.
 What individuals need to focus on is value.
 Am I delivering value to those receiving it?
 Do I get value from what I deliver?

 Value can be many things.
 The delivery of that value is important.
-Technology can be a catalyst in creating momentum its delivery.
-It’s how blockbuster got beat out by netflix.
+Technology can be a catalyst in creating momentum in its delivery.
+It’s how Blockbuster got beat out by Netflix.
 Amazon in retail.
-Ride shares and taxis.
+Rideshares and taxis.

 With over 20 years of experience, I can help deliver insights and research that inform your business to deliver improved value to your customers.

 Want to hire me for a project?
 Email me: [inquery@romkedehaan.com](mailto:inquery@romkedehaan.com)

 ## Executive Competencies: